pszufe/OpenStreetMapX.jl/README.md

 # OpenStreetMapX.jl

 * Package for spatial analysis, simulation and visualization of Open Street Map data
 * The plotting functionality is provided via a separate package [`OpenStreetMapXPlot.jl`](https://github.com/pszufe/OpenStreetMapXPlot.jl)
-* OSM file manipulation, POI extraction functionality and support for walkability indexes is provided by a package [`OSMToolset.jl`](https://github.com/pszufe/OSMToolset.jl)
+* OSM file manipulation, point-of-interest (POI) extraction functionality and support for walkability indexes is provided by a package [`OSMToolset.jl`](https://github.com/pszufe/OSMToolset.jl)

 The goal of this package is to provide a backbone for multi-agent modelling and simulation of cities.

 The package can parse `*.osm` and `*.pbf`  (contributed by [@blegat](https://github.com/blegat/)) files and generate a Graphs.jl representation along the metadata.